Tschis/reviews-blog/_posts/2023-08-26-children-of-morta.md

 [Wikipedia summary](https://en.wikipedia.org/wiki/Children_of_Morta):

 Players take on the role of members of the Bergson family, with more members being unlocked as progress is made through the game.
-Each family member has its own play-style and gameplay mechanics and levels up as it is played, granting improvements to themselves and the family as a whole.
+Each family member has its own playstyle and gameplay mechanics and levels up as it is played, granting improvements to themselves and the family as a whole.

 The players must traverse a number of procedurally generated dungeons within the caverns of Mount Morta to clear them of